Orsanmichele: History

 Located on the Via Calzaiuoli, a main road in the historic centre of Florence, between Palazzo della Signoria and the Cathedral, the city's civic and religious centres, respectively, the structure was built on a piazza.
 The location originally contained an oratory and then a small church dedicated Saint Michael with a kitchen garden (orto), which was said to date from Lombard times.
-In the twelfh and thirteenth centuries, the church was used for ecclesiastical and communal gatherings, until it was designated for replacement by a grain loggia in 1284.
+In the 12th and 13th centuries, the church was used for ecclesiastical and communal gatherings, until it was attacked during factional fighting in 1239 and then designated for replacement by a grain loggia in 1284.
 The structure was completed in 1290 as an open loggia for the grain market Its construction was probably directed by Arnolfo di Cambio, who was not only master of the Opera del Duomo (cathedral works) but also "capomaestro of our commune", as a contemporary source calls him.
 A fresco of the Madonna, painted on one of the pillars, and then painted on a panel set in an oratory, was venerated since 1292, when spontaneous miracles reportedly occurred.
-A laudesi group, which was founded a year earlier, the Confraternity of Orsanmichele ("OSM"), sang songs (laudes) in praise of the Virgin, in the evenings, on the Sabbath, and on holidays, after the grain market had closed.
+The Confraternity of Orsanmichele ("OSM"), a laudesi group which was founded in 1291, sang songs (laudes) in praise of the Virgin, in the evenings, on the Sabbath, and on holidays, after the grain market had closed.